 Pack 2214 participates in a variety of Pack activities that are designed with a specific purpose in mind.
 Some of the more significant ones are listed below:

 The Den is the primary unit where Cub Scouts work on rank requirements.
-Dens meets twice a month with the day and time agreed upon by the den leader and parents.
+Dens meets once or twice a month with the day and time agreed upon by the den leader and parents.

 Pack 2214 participates in a number of events that promote community service.
-For example, Scouting for Food takes place each April where our Scouts collect food in the Cape St. Claire and Atlantis neighborhoods that will be donated to local food pantries.
-In July 2020 the Pack will have an opportunity to serve our own community by participating in a clean-up at the Cape St. Claire main beach.
+For example, Scouting for Food takes place each spring where our Scouts collect food in the Cape St. Claire and Atlantis neighborhoods that will be donated to local food pantries.

 The Pack has many opportunities to Family Camp.
 Cub Scouts do not camp on their own.
 At least one parent must attend but we encourage all family members that are interested to join us.
 We typically camp in the fall and spring.
-Most of the activities during the camp outs will take place on Saturday including Den time in the morning to work of rank requirements, Pack time in the afternoon which includes a primary activity and other games, followed by a campfire to wind down before bed.
+Most of the activities during the camp outs will take place on Saturday including Den time in the morning to work on rank requirements, Pack time in the afternoon which includes a primary activity and other games, followed by a campfire to wind down before bed.
 The primary activity at recent overnight campouts has included building/launching model rockets and participating in a “Ninja Warrior” obstacle course.
-Our Webelos also participate in Woodsmoke which is a multi-day event hosted by the Four Rivers District in the fall.
-There may also be opportunities to participate in a “Cubaree” where a Boy Scout Troop invites a Cub Scout Pack to camp with them where the Boy Scout Troop does all the planning.
+Our Webelos also participate in Woodsmoke, which is a multi-day event hosted by the Four Rivers District in the fall.
+There may also be opportunities to participate in a “Cubaree” where a Scouts BSA Troop invites a Cub Scout Pack to camp with them and the Scouts BSA Troop does all the planning.

 Blue and Gold Banquet

 Every February, the Boy Scouts of America celebrate the birthday of Scouting.
 In Cub Scouts, this event is marked by the Blue and Gold Banquet.
-This event also serves as the bridging ceremony where the Webelos 2 Scouts earn their Arrow of Light and bridge over to Boy Scouting.
+This event also serves as the bridging ceremony where the Webelos 2 Scouts earn their Arrow of Light and bridge over to Scouts BSA.
 For Webelos 2 Scouts, this is the final event of their Cub Scout journey.

 Boys Life Magazine